-According to the Law of the Republic of Kazakhstan "On the obligatory guarantee of deposits placed in the second tier banks of the Republic of Kazakhstan", to perform activity related to payment of guaranteed compensation, KDIF JSC establishes a special guarantee reserve formed at the expense of KDIF JSC within 70% of its share capital, contributions of the participating banks, penalty imposed on participating banks for failure to perform and improper performance of obligations under an adhesion contract, cash received as a result of fulfilment by a forcibly liquidated participating bank of the requirements of KDIF JSC related to the amounts of guaranteed compensation, as well as allocation of profit according to the decision of the NBK.
+According to the Law of the Republic of Kazakhstan "On the Obligatory Guaranteeing of Deposits Placed with the Second-Tier Banks of the Republic of Kazakhstan", to perform activity related to payment of guaranteed compensation, KDIF JSC establishes a special guarantee reserve formed at the expense of KDIF JSC within 70% of its charter capital, contributions of the participating banks, penalty imposed on participating banks for failure to perform and improper performance of obligations under an adhesion contract, cash received as a result of fulfilment by a forcibly liquidated participating bank of the requirements of KDIF JSC related to the amounts of guaranteed compensation, as well as allocation of profit according to the decision of the NBK.
 A special guarantee reserve is established to pay a guaranteed compensation to the depositors in case of forced liquidation of a participating bank.

-According to the Law of the Republic of Kazakhstan "On the obligatory guarantee of deposits placed in the second tier banks of the Republic of Kazakhstan", a target amount of a special reserve of an organisation that perform the obligatory guaranteeing of deposits, to be not less than 5% of the amount of all guaranteed deposits in the participating banks.
+According to the Law of the Republic of Kazakhstan "On the Obligatory Guaranteeing of Deposits Placed with the Second-Tier Banks of the Republic of Kazakhstan", a target amount of a special reserve of an organisation that perform the obligatory guaranteeing of deposits, to be not less than 5% of the amount of all guaranteed deposits in the participating banks.